-Table V shows c_a which is in the form of a group of contextual feature-value pairs.
+Table 8 shows c'a which is in the form of a group of contextual feature-value pairs.
 The location ID has been translated to meaningful locations to ease understanding.
-The most of the contextual feature-value pairs of c_a are reasonable, such as (Day name: Saturday), (Day period: Afternoon), (Location: Basketball area).
-But it also contains two noisy contextual feature-value pairs, namely, (Time range: PM13:00-14:00) and (Time range: PM17:00-18:00), and misses some more relevant contextual feature-value pairs such as (Time range: PM14:00-15:00) and (Time range: PM15:00-16:00).
+The most of the contextual feature-value pairs of c'a are reasonable, such as (Day name: Saturday), (Day period: Afternoon), and (Location: Basketball area).
+But it also contains two noisy contextual feature-value pairs, namely, (Time range: PM13:00-14:00) and (Time range: PM17:00-18:00); in these time range, the volunteers did not stay in the Basketball area, and it also misses some more relevant contextual feature-value pairs such as (Time range: PM14:00-15:00) and (Time range: PM15:00-16:00).
 Thus, it is labeled with "Good".

-Table VI lists all contextual feature-value pairs in c_b .
-From this table we can see that all listed contextual feature-value pairs are sensible to represent the user context.
-As expected, c_b is labeled with "Perfect".
+Table 9 lists all contextual feature-value pairs are sensible to represent the user context.
+As expected, c'b is labeled with "Perfect".
+Actually, the performance of MUC directly depends on the stage of context segmentation.
+Since different users may have different activity patterns, it is hard to set a universal optimal ξ and the segmented context sessions may not accurately capture the context transition points.
+Some different context sessions may be merged, or one context session may be split, both of which will cause the irrelevant data in the result of MUC.
+In contrast, LDAC has a more